michalsenkyr/scala-course/README.md

 Run the `amm` command in any directory

 ## Subprojects
+* slides - Contains slides and a Spray/Reveal.js project to present them
 * variables - Contains examples of defining and using variables (slide 10)
 * classes - Contains examples of defining classes/objects and their members (slides 11-18)
 * patternMatching - Contains examples of pattern matching (slides 20-21)